asyncapi/spec/spec/asyncapi.md

 ---|:---:|---
 <a name="parameterObjectDescription"></a>description | `string` | A verbose explanation of the parameter.
 [CommonMark syntax](http://spec.commonmark.org/) can be used for rich text representation.
 <a name="parameterObjectSchema"></a>schema | [Schema Object](#schemaObject) \| [Reference Object](#referenceObject) | Definition of the parameter.
 location | `string` | A [runtime expression](#runtimeExpression) that specifies the location of the parameter value.
-Even when a definition for the target field exists, it MUST NOT be used to validate this parameter but, instead, the `schema` property MUST be used.
+Even when a definition for the target field exists, it MUST NOT be used to validate this parameter.
+Instead, the `schema` property MUST be used.

 This object can be extended with [Specification Extensions](#specificationExtensions).